The Interview Becomes a Model Interface

 Current Context

-The current context therefore is not "AI hiring is illegal" or "AI hiring is solved by audits."
-It is that the interview layer has become regulated evidence.
-A serious employer must know which tool shaped the decision, which legal regime applies, whether the procedure is job-related, whether the applicant had accommodation and appeal routes, and whether the record is sufficient for later review.
+The current context therefore is not “AI hiring is illegal” or “AI hiring is solved by audits.”
+System inventories, audit summaries, notices, validation records, logs, and applicant data have become compliance evidence.
+A serious employer must know which component shaped the decision, which rule applies, whether the selection procedure is job-related, whether accommodation and correction worked, and whether the record can support later review.

 The Civil-Rights Layer